vaishnaviag27/Capacitated-Vehicle-Routing-Problem/README.md

 # Capacitated-Vehicle-Routing-Problem
-Minimization of the total cost or distance travelled by vehicles while satisfying many constraints.
+Minimization of the total cost or distance travelled by vehicles while satisfying many constraints using Grey Wolf Optimization and Kmeans clustering technique.